Desktop AI Agent for Writers and Researchers

 Try Lapu AI for free

-Free tier with no credit card. macOS and Windows.
+Free tier with no credit card. macOS and Windows — see the app before you install.

 - Can the agent read PDFs?